Sandwich-structured composite: Application of sandwich structures

-Sandwich structures can be widely used in sandwich panels, with different types such as FRP sandwich panel, aluminium composite panel, etc. FRP polyester reinforced composite honeycomb panel (sandwich panel) is made of polyester reinforced plastic, multi-axial high-strength glass fiber and PP honeycomb panel in special antiskid tread pattern mold through the process of constant temperature vacuum adsorption & agglutination and solidification.
+Sandwich structures can be widely used in sandwich panels, with different types such as FRP sandwich panel, aluminium composite panel, etc. FRP polyester-reinforced composite honeycomb panel (sandwich panel) is made of polyester-reinforced plastic, multi-axial high-strength glass fiber, and PP honeycomb panel in a special antiskid tread-pattern mold through the process of constant temperature vacuum adsorption and agglutination and solidification.

 Theory

-Sandwich theory describes the behaviour of a beam, plate, or shell which consists of three layers - two face sheets and one core.
-The most commonly used sandwich theory is linear and is an extension of first order beam theory.
-Linear local buckling sandwich theory is of importance for the design and analysis of Sandwich plates or sandwich panels, which are of use in building construction, vehicle construction, airplane construction and refrigeration engineering.
+Sandwich theory describes the behaviour of a beam, plate, or shell which consists of three layers – two face sheets and one core.
+The most commonly used sandwich theory is linear and is an extension of first-order beam theory.
+Linear local buckling sandwich theory is of importance for the design and analysis of sandwich plates or sandwich panels, which are of use in building construction, vehicle construction, airplane construction, and refrigeration engineering.